Rotomoulding moulds

 Machined aluminium moulds

-Steel moulds for rotomoulding
+Steel moulds for rotational moulding

-Steel moulds for rotomoulding are made by cutting and shaping sheets of steel.
-These steel parts are then welded together to create a mould.
-Sheet steel moulds are typically used for producing large parts and parts with relatively simple geometries.
-Like aluminium moulds, they are also lightweight and easy to handle.
-However, the level of detail and precision that can be achieved with sheet steel moulds is not as high as with machined or cast aluminium moulds.
+Moulds made of steel sheet are typically used to produce large rotoformed parts with relatively simple geometries.
+Like aluminium moulds, steel moulds are lightweight and easy to handle.
+However, the level of detail and precision that can be achieved with steel sheet moulds is not as high as with machined or cast aluminium moulds.

 Steel Mould

-Moulds With Integrated Heating
+Rotomoulding Moulds With Integrated Heating

-Moulds with integrated heating
+Rotomoulding moulds with integrated heating

 Proper Tools